F5Networks/f5-appsvcs-templates/docs/userguide/troubleshooting.rst

 ----------------------------------------

 FAST stores all config in data-groups, which are synched via device-groups.
-When a FAST app is deployed on device A, the resulting BIG-IP config appears device B, including the data-groups.
+When a FAST app is deployed on device A, the resulting BIG-IP config appears on device B, including the data-groups.
 On device B, FAST has the information it needs, however the FAST UI has not been notified to reload.
 Restarting the restnoded daemon forces a reload and causes all apps to sync in FAST.